JourneyOver/CTRPF-AR-CHEAT-CODES/README.md

 # [Database] CTRPF AR CHEAT CODES

-NO MORE NEED TO USE BootNTR/BootNTR mode 3
+NO MORE NEED TO USE BootNTR/BootNTR mode 3 for CTRPluginFramework plugins

 ## How to use